pbauermeister/about/README.md

 ### Description
 - Led the design and implementation of BKW's new ICT monitoring solution, collaborating with over 15 stakeholder teams.
 - Managed project timelines and communications, ensuring alignment across diverse teams while leading a skilled group.
-- Developed a component from scratch, linking a CMDB to an umbrella monitoring system,using Python, Flask, and Vue.js.
+- Developed a component from scratch, linking a CMDB to an umbrella monitoring system, using Python, Flask, and Vue.js.
 - Cut licence and operational costs by six, while aligning the functionalities to current requirements.
 - The system is crucial for product and technical operational teams.